ftm1337/rawdata/docs/notes/equalizer-voting.md

 # Voting Rules at Equalizer.Exchange
-If you lock your EQUAL tokens, you will receive a VE-NFT (ve means "vote-escrow").
+If you lock your EQUAL tokens at <https://Equalizer.exchange>, you will receive a VE-NFT (ve means "vote-escrow").
 This is a Financial NFT, which represents the absolute ownership rights to the EQUAL locked inside such an NFT.
 It can be utilized to Vote for your favorite Liquidity Pools and the proportion of votes that a pool gets determines how much share of EQUAL emissions it gets incentivized with in the upcoming week!

 ## Moving your veNFT between wallets
 To trade your NFTs, you might need to move them to a different address like an NFT marketplace.
 Or to participate in an NFT DEX like the VeNAMM, you will be required to move your veNFTs into its Liquidity pools.
 Some people have multiple NFTs and might want to Merge them into a Single NFT (in this case, the 'from' NFT is burned & its contents get transferred to the 'to' NFT.
 Or you might want to simply change your address and use a new one for personal reason.
 In all such cases, you would want to Transfer your NFTs to a different address.